Oakham, Massachusetts

 Oakham is a town in Worcester County, Massachusetts, United States.
 The population was 1,851 at the 2020 census.

 History

 Oakham was first settled by British colonists in 1749 as part of Rutland, and was officially incorporated in 1762.
 It was originally named Oakhampton, but the name was changed for an unknown reason.

 The village of Coldbrook Springs was a part of Oakham, near the Barre line, established on the site of a natural iron spring.
 A railroad depot was built in nearby in the 1830s and the village eventually included a hotel, tavern, medicinal spa, and a number of houses.
 The area is part of the Ware River Watershed and now part of the Massachusetts state forest, having been cleared of all structures as a part of the Quabbin Reservoir Aqueduct system.

+Residents of Oakham are known as "Oakhamites."

 Geography

 According to the United States Census Bureau, the town has a total area of 21.5 sqmi, of which 21.1 sqmi is land and 0.4 sqmi, or 1.90%, is water.

 Oakham is bordered by Barre to the northwest, Rutland to the northeast, Paxton to the southeast, Spencer to the south, and New Braintree to the southwest.
 The towns of Oakham, New Braintree, Spencer and North Brookfield share a common town corner; however, due to its location within feet of the banks of Brooks Pond, there is no direct way to get to North Brookfield from Oakham.